blue-mariposa/notifications-page/README.md

 This notification page chllenge was built with accessibility in mind.
 Did research on suitable tags and attributes that would be accessible to screen readers.
 Used Html, CSS & JavaScript.

+## Note: - This is an update

+- Changes
+  - Added a notification banner to show if there are new messages or no newmessages
+  - Added click event to each notification so that when clicked it will be marked as 'read' and notification count will be deducted.

 ### Screenshot

 ![](./screenshots/desktop-view.png)